5 Techniques to Reduce Yard Work Chores

 5. Install Artificial Turf

 Wish you could avoid lawn maintenance all together?
 Consider removing your natural grass and installing artificial turf.
 Artificial turf requires little to no maintenance and can stand up to several years of use — but, perhaps best of all, there is no need to mow it.
 Artificial turf offers many benefits and is particularly effective when used in drought-stricken areas.
 Natural grass can cost thousands of dollars to maintain over the years that you own your home, in addition to the physical cost, it requires in your maintenance and labor.
-With artificial turf, you will save both time and money and can turn your attention to your family rather than your lawn.
+With artificial grass, you will save both time and money and can turn your attention to your family rather than your lawn.